nullset1/Simon-Classic/README.markdown

 ## License

-Simon Asserts is released under the terms of the [Attribution-NonCommercial-ShareAlike](http://creativecommons.org/licenses/by-nc-sa/1.0/) license, in accordance with Simon Extreme.
+Simon Classic is released under the terms of the [Attribution-NonCommercial-ShareAlike](http://creativecommons.org/licenses/by-nc-sa/1.0/) license, in accordance with Simon Extreme.